polterguy/phosphorusfive-dox/chapter-14.md

 ### Can you improve it?

 First things first.
 As previously said, although the app is not too far away from following most *"best practices"*, some things in it, could easily be improved.
 Discuss whether or not there should exist more widget lambda events.
+Or the app should contain other parts, to make it more clear and generic in nature.
+For instance, is our CRUD layer _really_ 100% generic?
+And is the code as clean as it could be?

 ### CRUD database layer